Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 C parameter: screw properties
 Instead of configuration by D parameters of Denavit-Hartenberg, properties based on screw theory can be used.

-**C"act:s1:s2:s3:q1:q2:q3"**
-**C"M:r11:r12:r13:p1:r21:r22:r23:p2:r31:r32:r33:p3"**
-**C"Mangles:a0:a1:a2:..."**
+**C"axis=drivenr:s1:s2:s3:q1:q2:q3"**
+**C"M=r11:r12:r13:p1:r21:r22:r23:p2:r31:r32:r33:p3"**
+**C"reference=a0:a1:a2:..."**

+* axis is the axis number, starting by 1
-* act is the actuator drive number, starting by 0.
-For a 6 axis robot, 0 to 5.
-The same number as for M584 and mapDriveLetterDn first digit
+* drivenr is the assigned drive number as defined by M584 and used by mapDriveLetterDn first digit
 * s1:s2:s3 is the axis orientation as normalized XYZ directions.
 The direction reference are the world coordinates.
 * q1:q2:q3 is a point on this axis in cartesian world coordinates
 * M and it's 12 values is a transformation matrix from begin to end of the chain. r11 to r33 are the values of the rotation matrix, p1 to p3 are the XYZ positions, with respect to the origin (base).
-* Mangles are the actuator's angles in degrees which are used to calculate the M values
+* reference are the actuator's angles in degrees which are used to calculate the M values.
+It defines the workmode, i. e. which of the up to 16 possible solutions for a given position is choosen.
+Default are home position's angles.

 The choice of the angles and M influence the performance of calculations: if they are near the desired target, iterations are faster.
-Default is to set it for all angles being the home positions.

 When using D parameter with DH values, the C values are calculated from them and the workmode angles are used for M and Mangles.
 When only R is used and not D, D is not calculated.

 Example:
 * C"1:0:1:0:70:0:352" means axis 2 is oriented horizontal with arrow to the back (i.e. Y=1 and the others 0) and the position is X 70, Y 0 and Z 352.
 This is a value of the DH example robot
-* C"M:0:0:1:615:0:-1:0:0:1:0:0:712" is the setting of the DH example of the 6 axis robot
+* C"M=0:0:1:615:0:-1:0:0:1:0:0:712" is the setting of the DH example of the 6 axis robot
-* C"Mangles:0:0:0:0:0:0" means M is calculated with all angles being 0 degrees
+* C"reference=0:0:0:0:0:0" means M is calculated with all angles being 0 degrees

 More about screw explanation and examples on the firmware page (maybe a dedicated page in the future).